Jackfruit: Names

-The jackfruit was domesticated independently in South Asia and Southeast Asia, as indicated by the Southeast Asian names which are not derived from the Sanskrit roots.
-It was probably first domesticated by Austronesians in Java or the Malay Peninsula.
-The fruit was later introduced to Guam via Filipino settlers when both were part of the Spanish Empire.
-It is the national fruit of Bangladesh and the state fruit of Kerala.
+Nangka is another name used in Philippine English borrowing from Tagalog related to nangkà in Cebuano and in Malay, both from the same Austronesian language family.

-Botanical description
+Description

 Shape, trunk and leaves

 Artocarpus heterophyllus grows as an evergreen tree that has a relatively short trunk and dense treetop.
 It easily reaches heights of 9 to 21 m and trunk diameters of 30 to 80 cm.
 It sometimes forms buttress roots.
 The bark of the jackfruit tree is reddish-brown and smooth.
 In the event of injury to the bark, a milky sap is released.

 The leaves are alternate and spirally arranged.
 They are gummy and thick and are divided into a petiole and a leaf blade.
 The petiole is 1 to 3 in long.
-The leathery leaf blade is 7 to 15 in long and 3 to 7 in wide and is oblong to ovate in shape.
+The leathery leaf blade is 7 to 15 in long and 3 to 7 in wide, and is oblong to ovate in shape.

 In young trees, the leaf edges are irregularly lobed or split.
 On older trees, the leaves are rounded and dark green, with a smooth leaf margin.
 The leaf blade has a prominent main nerve and, starting on each side, six to eight lateral nerves.
 The stipules are egg-shaped at a length of 1.5 to 8 cm.

-Flowers and fruit
+Flowers

 The inflorescences are formed on the trunk, branches or twigs (cauliflory).
 Jackfruit trees are monoecious, having both female and male flowers on a tree.
 The inflorescences are pedunculated, cylindrical to ellipsoidal or pear-shaped, to about 10–12 cm long and 5–7 cm wide.
 Inflorescences are initially completely enveloped in egg-shaped cover sheets which rapidly slough off.

 The flowers are small, sitting on a fleshy rachis.
 The male flowers are greenish, some flowers are sterile.
 The male flowers are hairy and the perianth ends with two 1 to 1.5 mm membrane.
 The individual and prominent stamens are straight with yellow, roundish anthers.
+Pollen grains are tiny, around 60 microns in diameter.
 After the pollen distribution, the stamens become ash-gray and fall off after a few days.
-Later all the male inflorescences also fall off.
+Later, all the male inflorescences also fall off.
 The greenish female flowers, with hairy and tubular perianth, have a fleshy flower-like base.
 The female flowers contain an ovary with a broad, capitate, or rarely bilobed scar.
 The blooming time ranges from December until February or March.